critesjosh/ethereum-address-generator-js/README.md

 ## Generate Public / Private Keypair

 Using this mnemonic as a source of randomness, you can now create signing keypair.

+__*Note that the method by which randomness is passed to the private key generator in this demonstration application is different than other common tools such as [myetherwallet.com](https://www.myetherwallet.com/) or the [Metamask chrome extension](https://metamask.io/).
+Explore a much more robust address derivation application at [iancoleman.io](https://iancoleman.io/bip39/)*__

 ```javascript
 // Creates a private key from a hexa encoded number
 // The hexSeed is too large, so we shorten in